 If I had known the plot in advance, I probably wouldn't have gone near this film with a 10-foot pole.
 I'm glad I didn't know because I would have missed a really good movie.

 If you're young and gay and want to get an accurate look at what life was like for us in the '70s and '80s, this is the movie to see.
 For Americans, that it's set in Australia is irrelevant; the story was the same.

 I think the younger you are (if you're gay) the more this will resonate with you.
 The writing is uneven, but the starting premise is interesting.
 It's infidelity but not just simple infidelity.
 And the production values and photography are both fine.

-Overall, the gay characters are better written than the straight characters.
+Overall, the gay characters are better done than the straight characters.
 The gay characters are more underwritten, e.g., the actors communicated with their faces/bodies a lot, which is a good thing; it wasn't so dialog driven.
 The straight characters on the other hand seemed overwritten and, frankly, unconvincing.